aspose-total/Aspose.Total-Products/total/en/python-net/conversion/flatopc-to-vcf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The FLATOPC format is a proprietary format used by Microsoft Outlook to store contact information.
+It is not supported by other email clients and applications.
+Therefore, it is necessary to convert FLATOPC to VCF format in order to make the contact information accessible to other applications.

+<h2>How Aspose.Total helps for flatopc to vcf conversion</h2>

-For a Python developer, who is trying to add a FLATOPC to VCF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into VCF format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers to automate the conversion process from FLATOPC to VCF.
+It includes APIs for dealing with different formats such as Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET are two of the APIs that are part of the Aspose.Total package.

+The conversion process is a two-step process.
+Firstly, the Word file is loaded and rendered into HTML using Aspose.Words for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into VCF format.
+This process is easy to implement using Python and can be automated with the help of Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}